Yelp/mrjob/docs/guides/writing-mrjobs.rst

              ]

 :py:class:`~mrjob.step.JarStep` has no concept of :ref:`job-protocols`.
-If your jar reads input from a :py:meth:`~mrjob.job.MRJob.mr()` step, that step will need to output data in the format your jar expects.
-You can set protocols for an individual step by overriding :py:meth:`~MRJob.job.pick_protocols`.
+If your jar reads input from a :py:meth:`~mrjob.job.MRJob.mr()` step, or writes input read by another :py:meth:`~mrjob.job.MRJob.mr()` step, it is up to those steps to read and write data in the format your jar expects.

+If you are writing the jar yourself, the easiest solution is to have it read and write mrjob's default protocol (lines containing two JSONs, separated by a tab).

+If you are using a third-party jar, you can set custom protocols for the steps before and after it by overriding :py:meth:`~mrjob.job.MRJob.pick_protocols`.

 .. warning::